Introduction and first stages

 Underpasses: liminal frontiers

-Since beginning the research/composition project as a whole, during walks and recording sessions, I have found that underpasses (or overpasses) are notable points that mark where the edge of a town ends and the countryside begins, especially in reference to Andover.
+Since beginning the research/composition project, during walks and recording sessions, I have found that underpasses (or overpasses) are notable points that mark where the edge of the town ends and the countryside begins.
 The soundworlds of these locations are coarse and harsh, loud and oppressive, especially within the short, in terms of distance, and usually wide tunnels themselves.
 The characters of these underpasses vary throughout the town, and underpasses which are main roads themselves can be unpleasantly loud, especially when listening to them for a period of time.
-The thick whooshes from vehicles travelling through these underpasses reverberate off the large, ugly concrete walls that line in parallel with the roads, as well as the equally ugly ceilings – the undercarriage of the A roads and motorways that crossover above.
+The thick walls-of-sound from vehicles travelling through these underpasses reverberate off the large, ugly concrete walls that line in parallel with the roads, as well as the equally ugly ceilings – the undercarriage of the A roads and motorways that crossover above.
 These are the noisiest locations of the edges of town, a final explosion before diminishing slowly into the countryside.
 The white-noise from the A roads and motorways themselves are the main backdrop to most of the countryside, not noise from the town itself.
 Once coming close to these underpasses and out into the countryside, the sound of the town is no longer audible; continuously contained within this wall of white-noise that circles the town.

-The latter kinds of these underpasses lie at liminal states, where the town ends and countryside begins, and their soundworlds are typically unsettled and harsh, as if the urban is having one last laugh before the rural sets in, and yet the urban defeats the rural in how far its sound characteristics travel.
+The latter kinds of these underpasses lie at liminal states, where the town ends and countryside begins, and their soundworlds are typically unsettled and harsh, as if the urban is having one last laugh before the rural sets in.
 These underpasses represent a final frontier before the rest of the world, marking the end of place before unending space, a relatively small point of transition, whether it be via road or path, motor vehicle or foot.
 These locations also contain signs of outliers and outsiders, whose activities are pushed to the edges of towns; the druggy graffiti that lines the walls of a lot of underpasses, and is not painted over by the council unlike in more central areas, the dirt bikes that travel under them to get to a dirt track amongst the fringe, where people walk their dogs towards the green of the countryside, and where I spend some time to listen and to these locations that are clear marks of the edge of town and countryside.
 These places are usually unpopular, if only to travel through; these places are not usually destinations of interest or attended to.
 But they are clear representations of the end of one location and the beginning of another; places of transition that have their own unique soundworld of oppressive urban and clashing rural.

 Findings – the liminal and the edge combined